 Although there are steps to learn, you will be shocked at how easy this technique is once you have the basics down.
-Learn how to mix Crystal Clay, apply Crystal Clay within the bezels, how to rubber stamp your designs and how to colorize Nunn Design 2-Part Resin.
+Learn how to mix Epoxy Clay, apply Epoxy Clay within the bezels, how to rubber stamp your designs and how to colorize Nunn Design 2-Part Resin.

 Once you know how, I can only guess that you will be looking at rubber stamps completely differently!
 I am now continually on the hunt for rubber stamps that I can use for this technique.
 Some of them were already within my own stash!

 Watch this Fast Video For a quick overview of the process and then read the full tutorial below!